-“Full Circle: Memories of Lynchburg College and Beyond,” a memoir by Dr. M. Carey Brewer ’49, LC’s seventh president, is available in time for Homecoming weekend.
+“Full Circle: Memories of University of Lynchburg and Beyond,” a memoir by Dr. M. Carey Brewer ’49, LC’s seventh president, is available in time for Homecoming weekend.

 Dr. Brewer will be selling and signing books on Friday, Oct.
 2, from 3 to 5 p.m. in the Daura Gallery.
 The books is also available in the LC Bookstore, and proceeds of each sale are going to a scholarship fund in Dr. Brewer’s name.